 - Don’t be inspired!
 No personal information: name, address, dates, or even the name of your pet.
 This will be the first thing someone who knows you will try.

-- More tips from Harvard here.
+- More tips from one of our engineers working at Harvard here.

 A strong username and password will stop 99% of all brute force attacks.